Adam Stevens (NASCAR)

-Adam Gregory Stevens (born July 22, 1978) is a NASCAR Cup Series crew chief for Christopher Bell.
-In 2015, he became the first crew chief since Jeff Hammond in 1982 to win the championship in his rookie season.
+Adam Gregory Stevens (born July 22, 1978) is a NASCAR Cup Series crew chief for Christopher Bell since 2021.
+He won the 2015 and 2019 NASCAR Cup Series championship with Kyle Busch and won the 2024 Coca-Cola 600 with Bell.

 Early life

 Stevens caught the racing bug at a tender, young age from his father Greg Stevens, who raced dune buggies and dirt late model cars.
 Together, they would go to a nearby race shop with any spare time that they had and they would tinker.
 Stevens raced at Skyline Speedway in Stewart, Ohio and other dirt tracks in his home state throughout high school and college.
 In 1999 Stevens raced in one of the biggest dirt Late Model races in the country – The Dirt Late Model Dream at Eldora Speedway in Rossburg, Ohio.
 Stevens attended Ohio University on his way to earning his bachelor's degree in mechanical engineering in 2002.
 After realizing during his college years that a driving career wasn’t for him, Stevens headed south during the summer break from school to the heart of the NASCAR industry, Charlotte, North Carolina.
 There, he would go door-to-door, handing out resumes at race shops with hope of landing a job with a NASCAR team upon graduation.